 Join us for a free webinar on Tuesday, June 22nd to explore ways that landlords and property managers can work with their residents to build community, social connections and capacity for neighbourly mutual aid.

 Neighbours who already knew each other and their respective lifestyles and needs have been able to support each other relatively easily and effectively – whereas neighbours who weren’t already connected have scrambled to figure out how to build relationships.

 “Good sound insulation between suites is a key design feature for building community among residents,” says Maura Chestnutt, Catalyst Community Development Society’s ex-VP of Strategic Initiatives and now consultant.
 It…

 Building Resilient Neighbourhoods’ Stacy Barter discusses the Connect &

 Prepare program and how property managers can best support and benefit from social connectedness and emergency preparedness among tenants.

 For property managers, it can be challenging to move a greater sense of community off the “nice to have” list and into an actual budget line item.

 The Hey Neighbour Collective has prepared this input for the review of Metro 2040’s goal area 4.2: Develop healthy and complete communities with access to a range of services and amenities.

-We worked with Happy City to develop a guidebook of engagement ideas to help people stay connected during times of physical distancing.
+We worked with Happy Cities to develop a guidebook of engagement ideas to help people stay connected during times of physical distancing.

 As part of a comprehensive company-wide approach to social sustainability, building on their experience in the City of Vancouver’s original Hey Neighbour Pilot Project, Concert has hired a dedicated Social Sustainability Coordinator.